 Do you think you may have sleep apnea?

-If you are like most people, the idea of getting tested in an overnight sleep lab can feel intimidating.
-Luckily, advancements in technology have developed alternatives to in-lab sleep studies.
-In this article, we will look at home sleep studies and how you can prepare for one.
+If you suspect you do and are like most people, the idea of getting tested in an overnight sleep lab can feel intimidating.
+Luckily, advancements in technology have developed alternatives to in-lab sleep studies that can detect not only the three different types of sleep apnea but also other sleep disorders.

 Benefits of an At-Home Sleep Study

 There are numerous benefits to conducting a home sleep study.
 The main benefit is that it’s convenient since it’s done from the comfort of your own bed rather than in a medical facility.
 With an at-home sleep study, you don’t need to spend the night in an unfamiliar setting where you may have difficulty falling or staying sleeping.
 It may also be less expensive than a lab test, though this varies based on health insurance benefits.

 If you have decided to do an at-home sleep study, below is what you can do to make sure your test goes smoothly.